 - Garnish with stems of fresh herbs, for example, stems of rosemary.

 We had recently been gifted a lovely bottle of wine which we sipped on our travel trivia game night.
 Wine is an easy self-serve and perfect accompaniment to a charcuterie board, taste-wise.
 It’s not necessary for anyone to mix drinks throughout the night and there is no ice required.
-However, if you prefer spirits, gin and tonic pairs well generally, while bourbon and scotch both work well with smokey flavoured meats and cheeses.
+However, if you prefer spirits: gin and tonic pairs well generally, while bourbon and scotch both work well with smokey flavoured meats and cheeses.

 Have a super fun travel trivia night.
 I hope this delights and entertains you and your friends/family during this extended period at home.